Health Indicator Report of Colorectal Cancer Screening

 Other ObjectivesCSTE Chronic Disease Indicators Similar to HP2020 Objective C-16: Increase the proportion of adults who receive a colorectal cancer screening based on the most recent guidelines.

-How Are We Doing?Utah rates of recommended colorectal cancer screening among adults aged 50-75 have risen significantly in the past 5 years from 63.5 percent in 2010 to 70.95 in 2014.
-In 2013 to 2014, Hispanic adults aged 50-75 were significantly less likely than non-Hispanic adults to report having recommended colorectal cancer screening (58.8 percent of Hispanics compared to 73.4 percent non-Hispanics).
+How Are We Doing?Utah rates of recommended colorectal cancer screening among adults aged 50-75 have risen significantly in the past 5 years from 63.5 percent in 2010 to 71.0 in 2014.
+In 2013 to 2014, Hispanic adults aged 50-75 were significantly less likely (58.8 percent) than non-Hispanic adults (73.4 percent) to report having recommended colorectal cancer screening.
 Among Utah Small Areas, from 2012-2014 Sandy (SE) had the highest rate of adults ages 50-75 having had recommended colorectal cancer screening (85.2 percent) and SLC (Glendale) had the lowest at 45.0 percent.

 How Do We Compare With the U.S.?Current data appears to parallel previously seen trends, with Utah screening rates being comparable to the U.S. average.
 Nationally, the percentage of adults aged 50-74 having recommended colorectal cancer screening was 67.0 percent in 2014, compared to the Utah screening rate of 70.7 percent.